anvaka/nb/README.md

 ## Support

 You can always reach out to me [on twitter](https://twitter.com/anvaka) if you have any questions.
-If you love this library, please consider sponsoring it https://github.com/sponsors/anvaka .
+If you love this code, please consider sponsoring it https://github.com/sponsors/anvaka .

 ## License